Paleontology in the United States: Prehistory

 During the Triassic, the Mesozoic era began.
 Ichthyosaurs entered the sea and achieved large sizes in Nevada.
 The Petrified Forest appeared in the southwest.
 The dinosaurs appeared and achieved dominance on land while pterosaurs flew overhead.
 Into the Jurassic, plesiosaurs began usurping marine dominance from the ichthyosaurs.
 Dinosaurs continued to diversify on land and increase in size.
 A vast complex of floodplains covered the western United States that was home to iconic creatures like Allosaurus, Apatosaurus, Ceratosaurus, and Stegosaurus.
 During the Early Cretaceous dinosaur faunas began to change.
 Around the same time sea levels began to gradually rise and the Gulf of Mexico extended up into Alaska, dividing North America in two.
 This formed the Western Interior Seaway, where ichthyosaurs and plesiosaurs gradually gave way to mosasaurs.
 Overhead pterosaurs like Pteranodon of Kansas achieved vast wingspans.
 Before the end of the Cretaceous the seaway began to retreat and the coastal plains of Montana and the Dakotas were home to iconic dinosaurs like Edmontosaurus, Triceratops, and Tyrannosaurus rex.
 Soon however, the marine reptiles, non-avian dinosaurs, and pterosaurs that dominated the planet went extinct, likely because a meteor impact destabilized the planet's ecosystems.

 After the extinction of the dominant reptile groups, the Cenozoic ushered in the Age of Mammals.
 Sea levels continued to decline until the vast Western Interior Seaway was reduced to a small inland body in North Dakota.
 Mammals were beginning to diversify and dominate the land.
 The creodonts, forerunners of modern carnivores, arose to prominence during the Paleocene.
 During the Eocene the western states were home to small primitive camels and horses.
 Over time both groups got larger and lost several toes.
 Even by the late Eocene mammals had entered the oceans and the great primitive whale Basilosaurus swam in the coastal waters of the southeastern states like Alabama and Mississippi.
-Rhino-like titanotheres dominated the South Dakota badlands of the Oligocene.
+Rhino-like brontotheres dominated the South Dakota badlands of the Eocene.
 From this point on the climate in the United States cooled until the iconic Ice Age mammals of the Pleistocene like saber-toothed cats, woolly mammoths, mastodons and dire wolves spread across the continent in advance of glaciers.
 Humans arrived across a land bridge between Siberia and Alaska and may have played a role in hunting these animal into extinction.